dog-eared/MERCURIAL/README.md

 ## GOALS FOR LATER
 1. Jumping btwn star systems
 2. Flesh out landing on planets
-3. Planet Menu should display data from planet
+3. Planet Menu should display data from planet, including sub windows
 4. Star map menu
-5. Player stats screen
+5. Player stats screen -- Started, need to integrate but the beginnings of the scene are in the MenuScenes folder

-## Current Issues:
+## Current Tasks:
-1. Hitting Escape/Cancel opens the settings menu if you have no menus open...this is fine, except there's no good way out yet.
-2. Need to make sure InputManager for GUI instantiates at runtime so you don't need the Landing menu to be able to interact w. buttons
-3. And buttons should probably do something...at least the cancel button!
+1. Make sure menus load proper data.
+Stats menu has started

 ...note to self, make a credits section to link to the placeholder art